ReallySecureShell/Simple_Encryption_Setup/README.md

 First we need to `determine which partition stores your / directory`.
 To do this you can either:

-* Keep mounting partitions ONE AT A TIME into /mnt: `sudo mount /PARTITION /mnt`determine (Replace PARTITION with the partitions from the lsblk command).
-Once you've mounted and checked a partition you can unmount it with: `sudo umount /mnt` BUT DONT UNMOUNT THE PARTITION CONTAINING YOUR `/` DIRECTORY ONCE YOU'VE FOUND IT!
+* Keep mounting partitions ONE AT A TIME into /mnt: `sudo mount /PARTITION /mnt` (Replace PARTITION with the partitions from the lsblk command).
+Once you've mounted a partition, check its contents with `ls /mnt`.
+You can unmount the partition with `sudo umount /mnt` <b>IF</b> it does not contain your `/` directory.

-* Mount the / partition if you know it.
+* Mount the `/` partition if you know it.

-* Reboot into your system: cat /etc/fstab then take a picture of the output with your phone.
+* Reboot into your system and run: `cat /etc/fstab` then take a picture of the output with your phone.
 Then boot back into the Clonezilla shell (option to boot into shell is the screen just after picking the keyboard).

+Once your `/` directory is mounted, `cat /mnt/etc/fstab` (unless you've already done the last option).

+You will get output looking like this:

+    # <file system> <mount point>   <type>  <options>       <dump>  <pass>
+    /dev/sda1  /  ext4    errors=remount-ro  0       1
+    # /boot was on /dev/sda2 during installation
+    /dev/sda2  /boot  ext2    defaults       0       2

 ## Limitations